-When over a third do not vote, and when current research shows that 77% of UK registered voters are dissatisfied with the state of UK democracy, there must be a way of saying 'No', as well as 'Yes', to what is on offer.
+When over a third do not vote, and when current research shows that 77% of UK registered voters are dissatisfied with the state of UK democracy, there has to be a way of saying 'No', as well as 'Yes', to what is on offer.

 The option to protest within our democratic process is a first step to revitalising our democracy and fixing UK politics.
-Whereas not voting requires no thinking, discussion or participation, the option to Vote NONE demands all three.
+Whereas not voting requires no thinking, discussion or participation, the option to Vote NONE is about democracy, and demands all three.

 The message to 'the UK's Unheard Third'